Skip to content

 VirtRigaud Resilience Guide

-This document describes the resilience patterns and error handling mechanisms in VirtRigaud.
+This document describes the resilience patterns and error-handling mechanisms in VirtRigaud as of v0.3.8.

 Overview